W4ppler/public_canvas/README.md

 # //public:canvas
 This project was created in contribution to the [summer of making](https://summer.hackclub.com).
 It was planned to result in a Website that offers ppl to draw on a canvas together (like r/place).
+Live Demo is available at [public-canvas.hofmarcher.org](public-canvas.hofmarcher.org).

 ## Used tech
 - Django 5.2.6